Kittatinny Valley: Geology and geography

 The Silurian Shawangunk Conglomerate lies on top of the Martinsburg Formation.
 This is due to the quartz pebbles being transported on top of the Martinsburg shale, and then due to geologic pressure, folded and faulted.
 Thus the Kitatinny Mountain was born.
 About half of the valley is of the Martinsburg formation which is shale and slate.
 Some of the valley is of the Kittatinny and Jacksonburg limestones.
 The Kittatinny formation formed during the Cambrian period.
 Most of the formations are in belts traversing a northeast to southwest axis.

-A volcanic brecca is at Rutan Hill which is along County Route 519 in Wantage Township, about 5 mi northwest of Sussex Borough.
+A volcanic breccia is located at Rutan Hill, which is along County Route 519 in Wantage Township, about 5 mi northwest of Sussex, New Jersey.

 During the Wisconsin Glacier which lasted from 21,000 BC to 13,000 BC, the valley was covered in three hundred meters of ice.
 The glacier melted and this created end moraines, eskers, lakes, and other post glacier formations.
 Lakes were also created, such as Culver's Lake, Lake Aeroflex, Cranberry Lake, and Lake Owassa.
 Lake Aeroflex is the deepest lake at 110 ft deep.

 The valley is drained by three small shallow rivers.
 The first is the Paulinskill River which flows from Newton north to Augusta, then southeast to empty into the Delaware River near Columbia.
 The second is the Wallkill River which starts at Lake Mohawk in Sparta.
 The river flows northwest.
 Papakating Creek and the West Branch of Papakating Creek flow into the Wallkill north of the town of Sussex.
 The Wallkill flows north over the New York State line and drains into the Hudson River.
 The third small river is the Pequest River which begins in Andover Township and flows south to Great Meadows and then flows east to Belvidere and drains into the Delaware River.

 All three of these rivers are premier trout fishing streams, as they are stocked every year.